Tangier - Things to Do in Tangier in August

 What to Pack

-Lightweight linen or cotton clothing in light colors - synthetic fabrics become uncomfortable in 70% humidity
+Lightweight linen or cotton long pants and long-sleeve shirts in light colors - mosques and conservative neighborhoods require covered shoulders and knees, and light fabrics in 70% humidity breathe better than synthetics

 Insider Knowledge